China's factory activity growth slows on supply bottlenecks, soft demand

 The official PMI, which largely focuses on big and state-owned firms, showed businesses again laid off workers in April after increasing hiring the month before for the first time in nearly a year.
 A sub index for employment slipped to 49.6 from 50.1 in March.

-A gauge for new export orders stood at 50.4 in April, slipping from 51.2 a month earlier but remaining in expansionary territory.
-A sub-index for the activity of small firms stood at 50.8 in April, up from March’s 50.4.
+A gauge for new export orders stood at 50.4 in April, slipping from 51.2 a month earlier.

-Riding the solid economic recovery, surging demand for raw material fuelled Chinese industrial firms’ robust profit growth in March as profits upstream outperformed those in downstream sectors.
+Riding the broader economic recovery, surging demand for raw materials fuelled Chinese industrial firms’ robust profit growth in March as profits upstream outperformed those in downstream sectors.

-A sub-index for raw material costs in the official PMI stood at 66.9 in April, easing from March’s 69.4 but remaining elevated.
+A sub-index for raw material costs in the official PMI stood at 66.9 in April, easing from March’s 69.4 but maintaining a rapid clip.

-In the services sector, activity expanded for the 14th straight month, but at a slower clip.
+In the services sector, activity expanded for the 14th straight month, but at a slower pace, dragged down by a sub-index for construction activity.

 Reporting by Colin Qian and Gabriel CrossleyEditing by Sam Holmes